wejotef/QEmu-Windows11-Test-Android-Linux-OSs/README.md

 Because on Windows 11 the AutoRun feature is disabled by default you have to add a batch file to Windows startup that runs the autoexec.bat file housed on the USB stick.
 Here's how you can do it:

-1. Create a Batch File named run_usb_autoexec.bat what contains following lines:
+1. Create a Batch File named run_usb_autoexec.bat what contains following line:

-@echo off
-start /d "E:\path\to\usb\stick" autoexec.bat 2>nul
+@echo off & start /d "E:\path\to\usb\stick" autoexec.bat 2>nul

 Important
 Replace "E:\path\to\usb\stick" with the actual path to your USB stick.